 How Did The Tylenol Autism Lawsuit Begin?

 The proposed link between Tylenol use during pregnancy and children born with ASD or other conditions has grown into a nationwide concern.
-As a result, beginning in September 2022, numerous lawsuits have been filed claiming damages related to the various manufacturers’ and merchants’ failures to warn about the potential problems this over-the-counter medicine can cause.
+As a result, beginning in September 2022, similarly to the toxic baby food autism lawsuit, numerous Tylenol autism lawsuits have been filed claiming damages related to the various manufacturers’ and merchants’ failures to warn about the potential problems this over-the-counter medicine can cause.

 In October 2022 alone, Tylenol lawyers spent $1.85 million in mass tort advertising to notify potential claimants about their legal rights.
 This was the third biggest expenditure for any mass tort after mesothelioma and Camp Lejeune injury claims.
 Families affected by Tylenol-related issues are filing mass tort lawsuits throughout the United States.

 Rather than clogging multiple federal court systems, an ever-growing number of lawsuits have been consolidated in the Southern District of New York before Judge Denise Cote.
-These consolidated lawsuits are officially known as In Re: Acetaminophen – ASD/ADHD MDL No. 3043 Products Liability Litigation and are informally referred to as the “Tylenol autism lawsuit.”
+These consolidated lawsuits are officially known as In Re: Acetaminophen – ASD/ADHD MDL No. 3043 Products Liability Litigation and are informally called the “Tylenol autism lawsuit.”

-The Tylenol autism lawsuit encompasses all lawsuits filed in Federal Courts throughout the United States against both manufacturers and retailers of generic acetaminophen products and Tylenol.
-This form of litigation is called Multi-District Litigation (MDL) because it includes potentially injured parties throughout the country.
+The Tylenol autism lawsuit encompasses all lawsuits filed in Federal Courts throughout the United States against manufacturers and retailers of generic acetaminophen products and Tylenol.
+This form of litigation is called Multi-District Litigation (MDL) because it includes potentially injured parties nationwide.

 Read on to learn how the Tylenol autism lawsuit came to be, the present status of litigation, and what we can expect going forward.

 The product liability claims against Tylenol and other makers of acetaminophen have been consolidated into a multi-district litigation class action lawsuit.
-This means all Tylenol lawsuits will be heard in one jurisdiction, even if the plaintiffs are located across the U.S., to consolidate court resources.
-It also allows plaintiffs to share the burden of expenses like court fees.
+This means all Tylenol lawsuits will be heard in one jurisdiction to consolidate court resources, even if the plaintiffs are located across the U.S. It also allows plaintiffs to share the burden of expenses like court fees.

-Our law firm can assist in accurately calculating the value of your damages in order to make a claim for compensation against acetaminophen or Tylenol drug makers like Mallinckrodt or Johnson and Johnson and retailers such as Walmart and Costco.
+Our law firm can assist in accurately calculating the value of your damages so that you can make a claim for compensation against acetaminophen or Tylenol drug makers like Mallinckrodt or Johnson and Johnson and retailers such as Walmart and Costco.

-Our goal is to update this page as often as possible with the most recent news at the top.
-We will not only provide timely updates on the Tylenol autism ADHD lawsuit, but we'll also share any new scientific developments linking acetaminophen use during pregnancy and autism, along with any coverage this issue earns in the mainstream media.
+We aim to update this page as often as possible, with the most recent news at the top.
+We will not only provide timely updates on the Tylenol autism ADHD lawsuit but also share any new scientific developments linking acetaminophen use during pregnancy and autism, along with any coverage this issue earns in the mainstream media.

 Be sure to bookmark this page and come back often for the most up-to-date information on the Tylenol autism lawsuit.